“Should I feel guilty because, before, kids came of age at, like, fourteen?” she thought.

-“Well, Hun, you’re way too cute to be named Ivan,” he says, undoubtedly thinking he is being cute.
-Varistor gets this a lot.
-While she may be a rather mellow and to herself individual, her look seemed to inspire some sort of adventurousness in the world’s “normal men”.
-It must be her dark hair and clothes, and white skin, or her air of having something else she’d rather be doing.
+“Well, Hun, you’re way too cute to be named Ivan,” he said, undoubtedly thinking he was being cute.
+Varistor got that a lot.
+While she may have been a rather mellow and to herself individual, her look seemed to inspire some sort of adventurousness in the world’s “normal men”.
+She thought it must have bee her dark hair and clothes, and white skin, or her air of having something else she’d rather be doing.
 “Why is it that men in the world associate being socially different as being sexually available?”

-“Yeah, well, my parents must have had a sick sense of humor,” she says, figuring that she was beating him to his next line.
-Beside her, she hears a slight laugh from a half-asleep Toggles.
+“Yeah, well, my parents must have had a sick sense of humor,” she said, figuring that she was beating him to his next line.
+Beside her, she heard a slight laugh from a half-asleep Toggles.

 “Like a boy named Sue?”
-The guard retorts, in what she assumes is his best attempt at connecting.
+The guard retorted, in what she assumed was his best attempt at connecting.

-“Yep, damn those dirty, mangy dogs that done gave me that name,” she acknowledges.
+“Yep, damn those dirty, mangy dogs that done gave me that name,” she acknowledged.

 The guard responds with a flirtatious chuckle.

 “Well, we’re dead tired here.
-Is there a place we can park and sleep until morning?” she asks, hoping to put an end to this torture.
+Is there a place we can park and sleep until morning?” she asked, hoping to put an end to the torturous interaction.

 “Sure, sure, Hun.
 You can park ‘round back.
 Drive past the main building to the right and you’ll see the Abbey.
 Park somewhere in there.”

-“Awesome, man, thanks!” she calls out, already driving the Behemoth away from the uncomfortable exchange.
+“Awesome, man, thanks!” she called out, already driving the Behemoth away.

-Next to her, eyes still closed, Toggles sarcastically asks, “You didn’t get his number?”
+Next to her, eyes still closed, Toggles sarcastically asked, “You didn’t get his number?”

-“Oh shit, I totally forgot,” she responds with an audible smirk.
+“Oh shit, I totally forgot,” she responded with an audible smirk.
 “Maybe I better turn around?”

-“I’m sure he’ll still be single tomorrow,” Toggles mutters, falling back into sleep.
+“I’m sure he’ll still be single tomorrow,” Toggles muttered and fell back asleep.

-Varistor parks the RV and leans back in the comfy driver’s chair she so often used as a bed.
-She pulls her phone from her pocket and starts to wind down from the drive.
-She types into her phone, “What does broad for a woman mean?”
+Varistor parked the RV and leaned back in the comfy driver’s chair she so often used as a bed.
+She pulled her phone from her pocket and started to wind down from the drive.
+She typed into her phone, “What does broad for a woman mean?”